Arkanosis/socksfinder/README.md

 30 MiB of RAM.
-It's usually quite fast as well, around 10 to 50 milliseconds per user depending on your CPU and the number of unique modified pages, though it can take as much as a few seconds when searching for pages modified by editors who have modified several hundred thousands of distinct pages.
+It's usually quite fast as well, around 10 to 50 milliseconds per user depending on your CPU and the number of unique modified pages, though it can take as much as a few seconds when searching for pages modified by editors who have modified several hundred thousands of distinct pages (for even faster performance, see the [server mode](#server-mode) below).

 ```console
 $ socksfinder query frwiki-latest.idx Arkanosis Arktest Arkbot